mvanaltvorst/seminar/literature/README.md

 # Interesting Literature
 These papers could give some insight into what inflation indicators to select, how to select hyperparameters, how to compare models etc
+None seem to focus on density forecasts using Bayesian hierarchial models.

 ## Bayesian (VAR) models to forecast inflation